mattlogan/SelectableMapFragment/README.md

 SelectableMapFragment
 =====================

-SelectableMapFragment is SupportMapFragment subclass with draggable overlay box for selecting a region of interest.
+SelectableMapFragment is a subclass of SupportMapFragment with a draggable overlay box for selecting a region of interest.

 ## Sample